 What to Expect and How to Prepare

-The best day of your adoption process is here.
+The best day of the newborn adoption process is here.
 After completing paperwork, going through the home study, and waiting – it’s time to meet your baby!
 Adopting a newborn from the hospital is often the most anticipated event in an adoptive family’s journey.

-Once you arrive at the hospital, you will probably find it to be one of the most intense and emotional experiences yet.
+Arriving at the hospital will likely be one of your most intense and emotional experiences.
 You may be overwhelmed with joy and enthusiasm but also may face some lurking anxieties as you await your baby.
-To help you prepare, I’ll share what to expect and how to prepare for adopting a newborn from the hospital.
+I’ll share what to expect and how to prepare for hospital adoption.
 I’ve also answered some common questions that adoptive parents have and shared additional resources about what to expect when your baby arrives!

 The Adoption Hospital Plan

-For most birth mothers, preparing for their baby’s birth is one of the hardest things to do.
+Preparing for birth is often the hardest part for birth mothers.
 Birth parents know that leaving the hospital without their baby in their arms will be one of the most challenging things they’ll ever face.

-That’s why Lifetime Adoption encourages each birth mother to develop her own hospital plan.
+Lifetime Adoption encourages every birth mother to create a hospital plan.
 This plan expresses her desires and needs for her hospital stay and labor.
 Her adoption hospital plan will inform the hospital staff, Lifetime, and you exactly how she wants her hospital stay to be handled.
-Having this plan in place before she goes into labor allows everyone to concentrate on the birth of the baby.
+A plan in place before labor helps everyone focus on the birth.

 Before her baby’s birth, the birth mother will make a hospital plan with her Adoption Coordinator.
 Some of the choices she has include: